U.S. security panel deals major blow to Broadcom's bid for Qualcomm

 Trump praised the move at the time, calling Broadcom “one of the really great, great companies.”

-U.S. Senator Tom Cotton said on Monday he backed the panel’s decision to delay a Qualcomm shareholder meeting, saying “Qualcomm’s work is too important to our national security to let it fall into the hands of a foreign company.”
+Republican U.S. Senator Tom Cotton said on Monday he backed the panel’s decision to delay a Qualcomm shareholder meeting, saying: “Qualcomm’s work is too important to our national security to let it fall into the hands of a foreign company.”

 Broadcom said on Monday it is run by a board and senior management team consisting almost entirely of Americans and is largely owned by the same U.S. institutional investors that own Qualcomm.